What Do Paper Goods Machine Setter, Operator, or Tender Do?

 Those thinking about becoming a Paper Goods Machine Setter, Operator, or Tender might also be interested in the following careers:

-Career changers with experience as a Paper Goods Machine Setter, Operator, or Tender sometimes find work in one of the following fields:
+Those who work as a Paper Goods Machine Setter, Operator, or Tender sometimes switch careers to one of these choices:

 - Textile Cutting Machine Setters, Operators, and Tenders